 An afternoon drive on a hot summer day to Goetz Composites, situated alongside dozens of other companies at the industrial park outside of historic Bristol village, is like a trip to a career fair.
 Help-wanted banners dot some of the lawns outside the white, rectangular buildings and plant facilities that stretch on for blocks.
-Manufacturing specialties here include aerospace, wind energy, transportation, marine, automotive, construction, and pipe and
+Manufacturing specialties here include aerospace, wind energy, transportation, marine, automotive, construction, and pipe and tank, among others.

 “The area we’ve chosen to focus on is composites, in terms of hull construction and structure, and integration of these systems,” says Chase Hogoboom, Goetz president.
 “As a result of the complexity of these various components that go into a boat, the specialized skill for the composites technician is something that needs to be developed.”